 1. Rise of Automotive Hacking

 With AI being introduced in all market segments, this technology with a combination of machine learning has brought tremendous changes in cybersecurity.
 AI has been paramount in building automated security systems, natural language processing, face detection, and automatic threat detection.
-Although it is also being used to develop smart malware and attacks to bypass the latest security protocols in controlling data.
-AI-enabled threat detection systems can predict new attacks and notify admins for any data breach instantly, making it the next cyber security trend in 2021.
+Although, it is also being used to develop smart malware and attacks to bypass the latest security protocols in controlling data.
+AI enabled threat detection systems can predict new attacks and notify admins for any data breach instantly.

 3. Mobile is the New Target

 Cybersecurity trends provide a considerable increase (50 percent) for mobile banking malware or attacks in 2019, making our handheld devices a potential prospect for hackers.
 All our photos, financial transactions, emails, and messages possess more threats to individuals.
 Smartphone's virus or malware may capture the attention of cybersecurity trends in 2023.